TEALSK12/introduction-to-computer-science/lesson_26.md

 Walk students through the project specification, pointing out important details, potential pitfalls, and requirements.

 If students are unfamiliar with the concept of the Pong game, spend a couple minutes demonstrating one for the class.
-If you have a Snap! or Scratch version, that works best, but an [online game](http://www.ponggame.org/) will work as well.
+Here is an [online game](http://www.ponggame.org/) of Pong.

 ### Project